Image © ITV Studios, 1969

 Tony Allen

-Character & Episode: Third Ghost in The Trouble with Women
+Character & Episode: Third Ghost in The Trouble With Women /

 Tony Allen worked as a bit part actor for a number of years, mainly in non-speaking roles.
 His earliest television appearance seems to have been in The Saint in 1964.
 In 1971 he played an irate driver in an episode of Please Sir! and the following year was one of the monks in Carry On Abroad.
 Later in 1977 he played Bill the driver in several episodes of the successful Seventies cop series The Sweeney alongside John Thaw and Dennis Waterman.
 One of his final screen appearances was as a French detective in the film The Great Riviera Bank Robbery (1979).
 As is common practice where TV and film 'extras' are concerned, he was never credited on screen for his work.